It’s almost the end of the year, which means it’s almost time to start gathering up those forms for tax season!

 If you have already signed up for electronic delivery, you do not need to sign up again.
 The form will be available to you on or before January 31, 2016.
 You will receive an email notification from WGU to your preferred email account when the form is ready.
 If you miss the email or do not receive it by January 31, you should still be able to follow these instructions to access your form:

 - Log into your student portal.

-- The 1098-T link will be at the bottom right hand side of the screen.
-Your form will be generated as an Adobe Acrobat PDF file which can be opened with Adobe Acrobat Reader (free software) and printed or saved for online filing.
+- Your form will be generated as an Adobe Acrobat PDF file which can be opened with Adobe Acrobat Reader (free software) and printed or saved for online filing.

 The dollar amount that shows up on your 1098-T is the amount billed to you in 2015 by WGU, not the amount you actually paid.
 The IRS will want to know how much you actually paid when you file your taxes.

 When you go to file, there will be two boxes on the form for payments.
 In one box you will report what you paid WGU, and in a second box the amount billed to you by WGU.

 The amount billed to you by WGU will be on the 1098-T you receive, but to find out how much you actually paid:

 - Click on the Financial Services heading on the left